JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 We'll have mentors you can talk to about your goals and what kinds of code you have already written and want to write now to take yourself to the next level.

+### What you'll teach us

+That's right.
+We need you to tell us what you want to pursue, and show us what you've been learning so that we can learn more and be able to help you out.
 Perhaps we'll start coding something new and advanced just for fun, but it will depend on what everyone's goals are.